ffxblue/interview-tests/test/wordpress-metabox.md

 ### Save button

 - A save button appears at the botton of the metabox.
-- When clicked, a request is sent to WordPress to save the current metabox field values to post meta for the current post.
+- When clicked, a [POST request](https://developer.wordpress.org/rest-api/reference/posts/#update-a-post) is sent to `/wp/v2/posts/<id>` to save the current metabox field values to post meta for the current post.
+- A success / error visual indicator appears after the request completes.

 ## Bonus